vkarlsen/configs/README.md

 - tmux
 - zsh
-- bash
 - vim

-And some custom patches for the FreeBSD ports tree.
+And some custom patches that don't really belong anywhere.